select multiple columns in linq c-sharp

 Explanation:

-• We have a list of Person objects.
+• We have a list of Person objects, each containing Name, Age, and City.

-• We use Select to create an anonymous type with Name and City.
+• Using the select clause, we create an anonymous type with Name and City.

 var selectedData = people.Select(person => (person.Name, person.Age));